JosueSdev/express-exercises/middleware-routes2/readme.md

 - [x] Create an app with /home, /login and /menu pages
 - [x] Use express-session to track an user's login
 - [x] Only allow logged users to see the /menu page
-- [ ] Match any route starting with /menu or /dashboard to the home page
+- [x] Match any route starting with /menu or /dashboard to the menu page